mixxxdj/manual/source/chapters/controllers/behringer_b_control_deejay_bcd3000.rst

 to switch channels 1-2 to the microphone input.

 .. note::
-   Unfortunately a detailed description of this controller mapping is still missing If you own this controller, please consider contributing one.
+   Unfortunately a detailed description of this controller mapping is still missing.
+   If you own this controller, please consider contributing one.